djtom98/NLP_yahoo_questions/README.md

 + Run a Decision Tree Classifier

 ### RNN-LSTM
+To implement RNN, we used the Keras package to create a neural network, by using LSTM layers which are part of the implementation.
+Embedding layer using Glove is also added to the model to improve the performance.
+Initially our performance with this was poor, so we added dropout layers, which seems to reduce overfitting, and we got a better performance as a result.
 ### BERT
 To implement BERT, we used a package called ktrain.
 One of the pre-trained models included in ktrain is BERT, which stands for Bidirectional Encoder Representations from Transformers.
 BERT is a type of deep neural network that's been pre-trained on a large corpus of text data, using a technique called masked language modeling.
 This involves randomly masking out words from a sentence and training the model to predict the masked words based on the surrounding context.